aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-conversion/to-jpeg/_index.md

 Each file will be named `XPStoJPEG_<documentIndex>_<pageIndex>.jpeg`, making it easy to identify the source document and page number.

+## Common Use Cases
+- **Generating thumbnails** for document management systems.
+- **Embedding page previews** in web applications where only image formats are supported.
+- **Batch‑processing large XPS archives** into JPEGs for archival or reporting purposes.

 ## Common Issues & Troubleshooting
 | Symptom | Likely Cause | Fix |
 |---------|--------------|-----|